SlimeVR/SlimeVR-Docs-Site/src/server/connecting-trackers.md

    ![img](../assets/img/Setup_NotDone.png)

 1. This next part is for making sure that your trackers will move in the right direction.
-Simply follow the instructions shown and the click **Next step** once your mounting rotations have been calibrated.
+Simply follow the instructions shown and then click **Next step** once your mounting rotations have been calibrated.
 More information on mounting can be found on the [Putting on your trackers page](putting-on-trackers.md).

    ![img](../assets/img/Setup_Mounting.png)